OccupyMars2025/Introduction-to-Algorithms-4th-Edition/README.md

 ### TODO: page 289-293
 - [x] 5/26 6:30 - 5/28 12:10: Chapter 11: Hash Tables, page 294-334
 - [x] 5/28 12:10 - 6/6 20:00: Chapter 12: Binary Search Trees, page 334-353
+### TODO: From Chapter 12 on, do exercises and problems using AI.
+You need to redo all the exercises and problems in Chapter 1-11 by the help of AI
 - [ ] 6/6 20:00 - 6/8 11:30 : Chapter 13: Red-Black Trees
 ---